smmckay/quex-mirror/doc/source/appendix/command-line/options.rst

 .. cmdoption:: --icu

     Enable the use of IBM's ICU library for character stream decoding.
-This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICU' as a compiler flag.
+This is equivalent to defining '-DQUEX_OPTION_CONVERTER_ICU_EXT' as a compiler flag.
 There are a couple of libraries that are required for ICU.
 You can query those using the ICU tool 'icu-config'.
 A command line call to this tool with '--ldflags' delivers all libraries that need to be linked.
     A typical list is '-lpthread -lm -L/usr/lib -licui18n -licuuc -licudata'.